Our Schools Team will be unavailable from 11:25 until 14:00 on Tuesday 24 April, due to staff training.

-- We also send adviser newsletters to registered UCAS centres, which will let you know when there’s anything new.
+We send adviser newsletters to registered UCAS centres, which keep you up-to-date with anything new.

 - Example applicant letters – sent to undergraduate applicants throughout the year.

-- Access to HE Diploma and Scottish Wider Access Programme (SWAP)
+- UCAS Qualification Information Profiles (QIPs) for Access to HE Diploma and Scottish Wider Access Programme (SWAP) – updated for 2015

 - Pre-application toolkit – this will help you introduce higher education to your students, and help you to explain how they go about making an application.